ChrisWhealy/wasm_sha256/docs/30-memory-layout.md

 # Step 3: Plan the Layout of Linear Memory

-Planning how you want to layout linear memory is both very important, and not something you can get right first time (or second, or third...).
+Planning how you want linear memory laid out is both very important, and not something you're going to get right the first time, or the second, or the third (I mean it...)

+## The WebAssembly Sandbox

+We have already mentioned that a WebAssembly module runs inside a sandboxed environment that isolates it form the outside world - and this is perfectly correct.

+However, inside that sandboxed environment linear memory is completely open.
+You have total freedom to write any data anywhere.

+In other words, if you're not careful, you can make a big mess very quickly!

+## Memory Layout Tips and Tricks

 In reality, memory layout is something that evolves during development.
 That said, there are some tips and tricks I've learned that can make life a lot easier: